peterisedeh/aws-bootcamp-cruddur-2023/journal/week0.md

 - installed the aws cli in gitpod and set up a json script to auto install the aws cli everytime a new gitpod environment is launched.
 - Created a new user and generated AWS credentials

-- Enabled AWS Billing and set a billing alarm via the gitpod cli
+## Created AWS Budgets and set a billing alarm via the gitpod cli

 ## Created the Architectural Logical Diagram for the Cruddor App